leo-schell/IntentionalDiversity_RecSystems/README.md

 By Leo Schell Villanueva

-## Overview
+# Overview
-This project is a study in promoting different kinds of diversity within simple recommendation algorithms on content based platforms like legacy media and social media.
+This project is a study in promoting different kinds of diversity within simple recommendation algorithms on content based platforms for streaming and social media.

 If you are chronically online like I am, you've probably noticed that social media algorithms tend to niche down really quickly.
 For example, I don't know how I ended up on Scottish Sheep Farmer TikTok, but it is an absolute delight.
 My favorite farmer, [@seanthesheepman](https://www.tiktok.com/@seanthesheepman?lang=en), posts weekly updates of his dog Katie and through his content my world has become a little richer.